 Is an 85” TV in your future?
 Earlier this year, I reviewed the 65” Sony X900F and found it to be an all-around great performer.
-It provides premium picture performance at an eminently reasonable price point of $1598 on Amazon.
+It provides premium picture performance at an eminently reasonable price point.
 Typically, television reviews are of either 55” or 65” models, primarily because of the logistics involved with shipping and setting up larger TVs.
 However, a larger TV represents at least as much of an upgrade to the viewing experience as paying more for a “higher end” model at a smaller size.
 Therefore, I asked Sony if I could have some hands-on time with an 85” X900F and the result is this hands-on review.

 When it comes to having a thrilling cinematic experience at home, screen size is one of the most important considerations.
 Hollywood directors make movies to be seen on the big screens that you find in commercial theaters, and they frame scenes with this fact in mind.
 Therefore, if you want to experience director’s intent at home, a big screen is a must.
 Fortunately, the price of a high quality 85” television has come down to reasonable territory: An 85” X900F can be had for $4498 on Amazon.

 This 85” X900F shares the same overall features and specifications as its 65” X900F sibling, so I recommend following this link to the full review of that TV—aside from screen size, they are effectively the same.
 Critical praise of Sony’s X900F series is loud and clear—it delivers the goods in terms of picture quality for various real-world applications including watching sports, movies, TV shows, and gaming.